someone755/ddr3-controller/docs/README.md

 Routing all external signals (command, address, data bus) through OSERDES means that the IOLOGIC primitives are responsible for meeting timing.
 Relying on this solution has worked well in testing up to 464 MHz.

 [^50]: In my testing of the core between 100 and 464 MHz, operation was flawless, but of course I cannot make guarantees about functionality across PVT.
-The results of my testing should be taken as anecdotal, and thorough testing should be done explored.
+The results of my testing should be taken as anecdotal, and more thorough analysis should be undertaken.

 I haven't delved into setting up timing constraints for this project, nor do I plan to in the near future.
 If you are an XDC guru and wish to contribute to this controller, feel free to contact me, open a bug, or a pull request.